 Note: The same but different

 Both the source saved search and destination saved search can be the same as long as a different markup is selected for the destination.
-This is a great way to propagate starting markups to a different markup set for another group to review or to prep a production for a different party.
+This is a great way to propagate starting markups to a different markup set for another group to review or to prepare a production for a different party.

 - Click Run.